stephenberry/glaze/docs/options.md

 # Compile Time Options

 Glaze has a large number of available compile time options.
-These options are passed as a non-type template parameter to read/write calls.
+These options are passed as a non-type template parameter to `read/write` and `from/to` calls.

-In order to keep template errors more succinct and allow more customization, Glaze allows users to build their own option structs.
+In order to keep template errors more succinct and allow more customization, Glaze allows (and in some cases requires) users to build their own option structs.

 Example: